 The Cars In The Fast And The Furious: Tokyo Drift

-Whether you love it or hate it, Tokyo Drift quite possibly played THE most significant role in bringing drifting to the public eye, and today we’re going to look back at the movie’s most memorable cars.
+Whether you love or hate it, Tokyo Drift quite possibly played THE most significant role in bringing drifting to the public eye.
+We’re taking a look back at the movie’s most memorable cars.

 hans mazda rx7 fd3s